dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 The migrations feature in Entity Framework Core provides a way to:

-* Initially create the database schema.
+* Create the initial database schema.
-* Incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.
+* Incrementally update the database schema to keep it in sync with the application's data model.
+Existing data in the database is preserved.

 # [Visual Studio](#tab/visual-studio)